West Chester University

 West Chester, PA 19383

 The Department of Sports Medicine, within the College of Health Sciences, has as its primary role the preparation of students for careers in athletic training and related health care fields.
 Fundamental to such a career is successful completion of the certification examination given by the Board of Certification, Inc. (BOC).
-The Bachelor of Science in Athletic Training in the Department of Sports Medicine provides access to all the prerequisites for the board of certification exam.
+The Bachelor of Science in Athletic Training in the Department of Sports Medicine provides all the prerequisites for the BOC exam.
 Click here to see our WCU 3 year results for BOC Exam.

-Athletic Trainers (ATs) are health care professionals who collaborate with physicians.
-The services provided by ATs comprise prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
-As part of a complete health care team, the certified athletic trainer works under the direction of a licensed physician and in cooperation with other health care professionals, athletics administrators, coaches and parents.
+Athletic Trainers (ATs) are health care professionals who work collaboratively with physicians.
+The services provided by ATs are injury prevention, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation.
+As part of a sports medicine health care team, the certified athletic trainer works under the direction of a licensed physician and in cooperation with other health care professionals, athletics administrators, coaches and parents.

 The BS in Athletic Training program at West Chester University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Our last accreditation was in 2008 and we were re-accredited for 10 years.